Neon Genesis Evangelion (franchise): Transformers

 A Transformers x Evangelion crossover featuring a web novel titled "Transformers Mode EVA" and toy line featured a Transformers and Evangelion crossover.

-In the events of Transformers Mode "EVA" follows the Autobots arriving in Toyko-3 dealing with a Angel attacked interrupted by the ghost of Starscream who possessed the Angel to attack the Autobots.
-When Unit-1 was deployed Optimus Prime scand EVA-1 to become Optimus Prime-EVA and with the help of the Autobots and Misato he defeats the Angel/Decepticon hybrid.
+In the events of Transformers Mode "EVA" follows the Autobots arriving in Tokyo-3 dealing with an Angel attack, interrupted by the ghost of Starscream who possessed the Angel to attack the Autobots.
+When Unit-1 was deployed Optimus Prime scanned EVA-1 to become Optimus Prime-EVA and with the help of the Autobots and Misato he defeats the Angel/Decepticon hybrid.
+A new Transformers and Evangelion collab has been revealed, this time in the form of a toy of Optimus Prime with a design inspired by Unit 01.

 Godzilla

-Universal Studios announced there will be a Godzilla and Evangelion crossover with an attraction.
+Universal Studios Japan announced there will be a Godzilla and Evangelion crossover with an attraction.
+The attraction ended up being called Godzilla vs. Evangelion: The Real 4-D and was open from 31 May–25 August, 2019.
+Universal Studios Japan also released exclusive merchandise including a EVA-1 themed popcorn bucket.

 Shinkansen Henkei Robo Shinkalion

 In episode 31 of Shinkansen Henkei Robo Shinkalion anime, Shinji is the pilot of the 500 TYPE EVA, a redo of the Shinkalion 500 Kodama stylized to resembled the real TYPE EVA Livery of the 500 Series Shinkansen and the EVA Unit 01.
 He only appeared in the crossover episode.